awb-raynier/pavi-dev1/.gitlab/issue_templates/default_feature.md

 - [ ] **Acceptance 3:** Should be able to 3

 **System Functionality**
-_(indicate odoo standard system functionalities that should be added for consideration in development)_
+_(indicate odoo standard or system functionalities that should be added and are recommended for consideration in development)_
 - [ ] Should be able to 1
 - [ ] Should be able to 2
 - [ ] Should be able to 3